Victor Klemperer

-Victor Klemperer (9 October 1881 – 11 February 1960) was a German scholar who also became known as a diarist.
-His journals, published in Germany in 1995, detailed his life under the German Empire, the Weimar Republic, the Third Reich, and the German Democratic Republic.
-Those covering the period of the Third Reich have since become standard sources and have been extensively quoted by Saul Friedländer, Michael Burleigh, Richard J. Evans, and Max Hastings.
+Victor Klemperer (9 October 1881 – 11 February 1960) was a German philologist and diarist.
+His journals, published posthumously in Germany in 1995, detailed his life under the German Empire, the Weimar Republic, the fascist Third Reich, and the German Democratic Republic.

+Three volumes of his diaries have been published in English translations: I Shall Bear Witness, To the Bitter End, and The Lesser Evil.
+The first two, which cover the period of the Third Reich, have become standard sources and have been extensively quoted.
+His book LTI – Lingua Tertii Imperii: Notizbuch eines Philologen, published in English as The Language of the Third Reich, examined how Nazi propaganda co-opted and corrupted German words and expressions.